anilkumar-dct/pipe-deep-dive/README.md

 # Name	Description
 AsyncPipe	- Read the value from a Promise or an RxJS Observable.

 CurrencyPipe -	Transforms a number to a currency string, formatted according to locale rules.

 DatePipe -	Formats a Date value according to locale rules.

 DecimalPipe	- Transforms a number into a string with a decimal point, formatted according to locale rules.

 I18nPluralPipe -	Maps a value to a string that pluralizes the value according to locale rules.

 I18nSelectPipe	- Maps a key to a custom selector that returns a desired value.

 JsonPipe	- Transforms an object to a string representation via JSON.stringify, intended for debugging.

 KeyValuePipe	- Transforms Object or Map into an array of key value pairs.

 LowerCasePipe	- Transforms text to all lower case.

-PercentPipe	- Transforms a number to a percentage string, formatted according to locale rules.
+PercentPipe	- Transforms a number to a percentage string, formatted according to locale rules .
 SlicePipe	- Creates a new Array or String containing a subset (slice) of the elements.

 TitleCasePipe	- Transforms text to title case.

 UpperCasePipe	- Transforms text to all upper case.

-# UpperCasePipe	Transforms text to all upper case.
+UpperCasePipe	Transforms text to all upper case.

-# UpperCasePipe	Transforms text to all upper case.
+UpperCasePipe	Transforms text to all upper case.

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.